 How to apply

-To find a 3-K – Head Start program near you:
+To find and apply to a Head Start program:

-2. Click “More Filters”.
-Select the “Head Start” checkbox under “Year-Round 3-K Programs”.
+- Click “More Filters”.
+Select the “Head Start” checkbox under “Year-Round 3-K / Pre-K Programs”.

 How to get help